koddr/goodshare.js/README.md

 ## Install

+`$ bower install goodsharejs`

-Download [goodshare.js](https://github.com/enjoyiacm/goodshare.js/archive/master.zip) from GitHub.
-Place plugin file to your project folder: ``./path/to/your/project/folder/js/goodshare.min.js``.
+Or download [goodshare.js](https://github.com/enjoyiacm/goodshare.js/archive/master.zip) from GitHub and place plugin file to your project folder: ``./path/to/your/project/folder/js/goodshare.min.js``.

 Add to your project template (or something else):